Scoville scale: Considerations

 Since Scoville ratings are defined per unit of dry mass, comparison of ratings between products having different water content can be misleading.
 For example, typical fresh chili peppers have a water content around 90%, whereas Tabasco sauce has a water content of 95%.
 For law-enforcement-grade pepper spray, values from 500,000 up to 5 million SHU have been reported, but the actual strength of the spray depends on the dilution.
 This problem can be overcome by stating the water content along with the Scoville value.
 One way to do so is the "D-value", defined as total mass divided by dry mass.

 Numerical results for any specimen vary depending on its cultivation conditions and the uncertainty of the laboratory methods used to assess the capsaicinoid content.
 Pungency values for any pepper are variable, owing to expected variation within a species, possibly by a factor of 10 or more, depending on seed lineage, climate and humidity, and soil composition supplying nutrients.
-The inaccuracies described in the measurement methods also contribute to the imprecision of these values.
+The described inaccuracies in measurement methods contribute to the imprecision of measured values.